Sullla's AI Survivor Season Three Alternate Histories

 War Chariots and Aqueducts will surely save me from War Elephants, amirite?

 All Ram could muster was two somewhat flukey victories, which, as I had mentioned, stemmed from Louis and Kublai fighting each other into irrelevance in a pre-T100 war.
-After Game 4, it was not sunshine and rainbows for the Egyptian pharaoh.
-Of the games Ram did not win, he came close in Game 20 (and would have won had he turned up the culture slider), before finding out that going to Space on six cities generally is not a viable strategy, and there were a couple other games where he was having a decent game before he foolishly turned up the Culture slider too early, leading to his downfall.
-Ram is a great culture-monger, but for someone with a more neutral peaceweight, his diplomatic isolation felt enigmatic at times (especially when Charlie was able to get along with his rivals a bit better).
-I do wonder if he high rolled on his peaceweight in this set.
+After Game 4, it was no longer sunshine and rainbows for the Egyptian pharaoh.
+Of the games Ram did not win, he came close in Game 20 (and would have won had he turned up the culture slider), before finding out that going to Space on six cities generally is not a viable strategy (I have no idea how he survived), and there were a couple other games where he had a shot at victory... until he foolishly turned up the Culture slider too early, leading to his downfall.
+Ram is a great culture-monger, but for someone with a more neutral peaceweight, his diplomatic isolation felt enigmatic at times, especially when Charlie was able to get along with his rivals a bit better.
+I do wonder if Ramesses high rolled on his peaceweight in this set.

 Best Performance: Killing Kublai early in Game 2, and then out-teching HANNIBAL to space.